 Its best to start with fresh potting compost, not from the garden or compost heap but one that is available in a bag which should provide enough nourishment providing a healthy root system.
 Nowadays there is such a wide variety of compost to choose from and most is now peat free and for a beginner new to growing Carnations such choice can seem rather daunting.
-So, what are we looking for in a compost when growing Carnations, well the compost mixture should be free draining and yet moisture retaining, and we would recommend John Innes Composts as these composts contain loam.
+So, what are we looking for in a compost when growing Carnations, well the compost mixture should be free draining and yet moisture retaining, and we would recommend John Innes Composts as these composts contain loam, or even a bag of Topsoil.